mikeshhoffman/jsOnServer/README.md

 <script src="/the.js"></script>
 ```

-2.
-A local JS file contains a jQuery onload handler, which selects the zip field from the submitted form, and prevents submitting the form, and trims the zip string.
+2. A local JS file contains a jQuery `onload` handler, which selects the zip field from the submitted form, and prevents submitting the form, and trims the zip string.
-The onsubmit handler then calls the jQuery $.ajax() method, passing a JSON or JS object literal, which constructs a zip code url like "/#####", specifing to return data as a JSON object, in a GET call.
+    The onsubmit handler then calls the jQuery `$.ajax()` method, passing a JSON or JS object literal, which constructs a zip code url like "/#####", specifying to return data as a JSON object, in a GET call.
-So the endpoint REST method and url pattern resulting from the $.ajax() call is:
+    So the endpoint REST method and url pattern resulting from the `$.ajax()` call is:
     GET /#####

-public/the.js -- the client-side javascript file:
+_public/the.js_ -- the client-side javascript file:

 ```javascript
 $(function() {